spbovarnick/amt-front-end/README.md

 ### Deployment

 Pushes to `main` automatically builds new deployments in Vercel.
 Pushes to other branches will build preview deployments.
+As such, it's important to be mindful of code pushed to `main`.

+Production loads can be tested by replacing `NEXT_PUBLIC_TARGET_DB=localhost` with `NEXT_PUBLIC_TARGET_DB=production` in this project's `.env` and updating `amt-admin-1.0`'s `ENV['TARGET_DB']` environment variable to `production` in that project's `local_env_vars.rb`.

-Full functionality of non-`main` branches can be tested by adding the preview URL to the allowed origins in [amt-admin-1.0's](https://github.com/spbovarnick/amt-admin-1.0) `config/initializers/cors.rb` file.
+Full functionality and production environment behavior of non-`main` branches can be tested by adding the preview URL to the allowed origins in [amt-admin-1.0's](https://github.com/spbovarnick/amt-admin-1.0) `config/initializers/cors.rb` file.

 ### Third Party Tools